JanaLasser/digitalisation-in-research-module-2/03_collaborations/03_03_project_management/slack_trello_google_pm.md

 ## Team member 2: Trello
-* Create a new board.
+* Log into your trello account and create a new board.
 * Invite the other team members to your board.
 * Enable the "Slack power-up" for your board by navigating to the settings (top right), click on "Power-ups" and search for "Slack".
 * Enable the "Google drive power-up" for your board.